Britehorn Partners Serves as Exclusive Investment Bank to World Wide Land Transfer

 Founded in 2013, Britehorn Partners is a leading investment bank that specializes in mergers and acquisitions for middle market clients with a specialty in title insurance, technology, telecom and other business service verticals.
 The Britehorn Partners team is comprised of senior investment banking professionals who have decades of experience and have executed hundreds of transactions totaling billions of dollars.
 For additional information, visit www.Britehorn.com

-For additional information on this release, please contact Natalia Story or Bobbi Babitz Armstrong at 650.773.6748 or [email protected].
+For additional information on this release, please contact Natalia Story at [email protected] or Bobbi Babitz Armstrong, [email protected].

 Share this article